Configuring AnyCost Bucket File Drops

 <root_path>/<billing_data_id>/manifest.json

-A folder within the S3 Bucket where your adaptor will write data.
+<root_path>is a folder within the S3 Bucket where your adaptor will write data.
 This must be a folder and cannot be the root of the S3 Bucket.

-Represents an “atom” of billing data which will be added, removed, or updated as a complete unit.
-Currently it must represent a single month of billing data and be formatted as the first day of a month to the first day of the next month: YYYYMMDD-YYYMMDD.
+<billing_data_id> represents an “atom” of billing data which will be added, removed, or updated as a complete unit.
+It must represent a single month of billing data and be formatted as the first day of a month to the first day of the next month: YYYYMMDD-YYYMMDD.
 For example, the billing data ID for the month of May 2022 would be: 20220501-20220601.
+This limitation on the billing data ID (monthly granularity and specific format) may change in future versions.

-This is a unique identifier under which is a complete set of data for this <billing_data_id>.
-Only one <drop_id> needs to exist.
-If there is more than one, the “current” drop ID is indicated by the manifest.json.
-This is useful for versioning.
 When new data is available for this <billing_data_id> it should be added under a new <drop_id> and the manifest.json updated.
-The old <drop_id> can then be removed or kept in case it’s necessary to “revert”.
-To remove all data associated with a <billing_data_id> simply create an empty <drop_id> and point the manifest to that.
+The old <drop_id> can then be removed or kept in case it is necessary to “revert”.
+To remove all data associated with a <billing_data_id>, create an empty <drop_id> and point the manifest to that.

 Although the <drop_id> may be any unique identifier, the best practice is to use a timestamp formatted to remove any special characters.
 This makes it easy to see when billing drops were delivered and may be helpful for debugging.